Race Baiting Spikes, Critique of Pragmatic Politics pt. 2

 I'm not talking revenge here, nor am I presuming to "descend to the level" of the one-party state Republican thugs that tried to hijack the constitution permanently.
 It's just that this country was pushed so far to the right in the last eight years, it's not exactly time for meeting people who relentlessly race- and communist-baited you halfway.

-Is the essential contradiction in ObamaLogic that the more important "change" to be brought about in his administration is the "break from politics as usual," meaning "partisan politics," rather than a complete break from the catastrophically undemocratic policies imposed by the Bush administration
+Is the essential contradiction in ObamaLogic that the more important "change" to be brought about in his administration is the "break from politics as usual," meaning "partisan politics," rather than a complete break from the catastrophically undemocratic policies imposed by the Bush administration?

 Okay, it's true, the guy isn't even in office yet and I'm giving him a hard time.
 It was pretty great to see the happy couple on 60 Minutes last night.